diogro/SBM_manuscript/main.md

 the hierarchical clustering into the modules.
 These are free parameters that can drastically change the number of genes that are clustered and the number and size of modules.
-While there are some heuristics for making these choices, they are largely created ad hock or based on strong assumptions (like the scale-free nature of the co-expression network).
+While there are some heuristics for making these choices, they are largely created _ad hock_ or based on strong assumptions (like the scale-free nature of the co-expression network).
 We also lack a principled way of comparing the resulting clustering.
-In contrast, all of the freedom in the SBM is restricted to the creation of the network, which discussed above.
-The clustering procedure is completely parameter free, and choices regarding how to model the weights between edges can be made by choosing the model with the shortest description length [@Peixoto2017-zw].
-This a significant advantage for applying the SBM in domains where we lack relevant domain expertise.
+In contrast, all of the freedom in the SBM is restricted to the creation of the network, which we discus above.
+The clustering procedure is completely parameter free, and choices regarding how to model the weights between edges can be made by selecting the model with the shortest description length [@Peixoto2017-zw].
+This is a significant advantage for applying the SBM in domains where we lack relevant domain expertise and can't easily tune the parameters for the other clustering methods.
 Furthermore, the SBM finds a much larger number of modules that are guaranteed to be statistically supported, greatly improving the resolution of the clustering and allowing for more precise biological interpretation of the resulting blocks.
 The hierarchical nature of the model also allows for more or less coarse-graining of the clustering, as illustrated by the signaling-related block in @fig:go_map.
 This combination of smaller and more numerous blocks with the hierarchical structure of the nested SBM is especially well suited for guilt-by-association analysis, as it allows for the use of contextual